IntersectMBO/cardano-node/doc/getting-started/understanding-config-files.md

     `PublicRoots` represent a source of fallback peers, a source of peers to be used if peers from the ledger (`useLedgerAfterSlot`) is disabled or unavailable.

-* This means that your node will contact node at ip `x.x.x.x` on `port 3001`, and resolve dns domain `y.y.y.y` (assuming they are), and try to maintain a connection with at least `1` of the resolved ips.
+* This means that your node will contact node at IP `x.x.x.x` on `port 3001`, and resolve DNS domain `y.y.y.y` (assuming they are), and try to maintain a connection with at least `1` of the resolved IPs.

 * `valency` tells the node how many connections your node should try to pick from the given group.
-If a dns address is given, valency governs to how many resolved ip addresses should we maintain active (hot) connection.
+If a DNS address is given, valency governs to how many resolved ip addresses should we maintain active (hot) connection.

 * Local roots groups shall be non-overlapping.